jonnonz1/nz-statute-book/acts/public/2010/insurance-prudential-supervision-act-2010.md

 **Solvency standards**

 ### 55 Bank may issue solvency standards
-(1) The Bank may, by a notice signed by the Governor, issue solvency standards for the purposes of this Act.
+(1) The Bank may issue solvency standards for the purposes of this Act.
 (2) A solvency standard may be expressed to apply in relation to— (a) all licensed insurers or applicants; or
   (b) a specified class or classes of licensed insurers or applicants; or